Malhar-Girgaonkar/Malhar-Girgaonkar/README.md

 - **Web Development:** Crafting interactive and user-friendly web applications.

 I love experimenting with new tools and technologies to enhance my skills and contribute to the open-source community.
 My projects aim to solve niche problems and improve aspects that I believe could benefit from innovation.

+## Achievements

+🏅 **Smart India Hackathon(SIH) 2022 Finalist:** My team and I participated in SIH 2022, where we tackled a challenge provided by NDRF.
+Our project focused on developing an Aerial Seer-assisted 3D mapping system for disaster-affected areas to expedite the process of rescuing affected individuals.
+This experience offered us the incredible opportunity to compete in a national-level event hosted by a prestigious department.
+We also had the chance to connect with like-minded and exceptional individuals from various universities and cities during the finals held in Gandhinagar, Gujarat, in August 2022.

 ## Current Projects